• Skip to primary navigation

 Recipe FAQ

-How long should you whip the eggs and sugar while making the madeleine batter?
+How long should you whip the eggs and sugar for madeleine batter?

-Beat the eggs and sugar together for 1 minute using a hand whisk.
-You don't need to whisk for 5 minutes or more to obtain a whitish mixture doubled in volume.
+Beat the eggs and sugar together for about 1 minute using a hand whisk.
+You do not need to whisk for 5 minutes or more to reach a whitish, doubled-in-volume mixture.

 Is madeleine batter supposed to be thick?

-The madeleine batter should be thick enough (like the consistency of the batter for a yogurt cake) and silky-looking.
+Yes.
+The batter should be thick enough, similar to the consistency of yogurt cake batter, and silky-looking.
+Chilling it further firms it up before baking.

 How do you keep madeleines from sticking?